 Samples collected from screening and advisory sites (see Figure 1) are a composite made up of three to five fish of the same species.
-Biopsy tissue plugs removed from the dorsal muscle region of each fish were kept for all samples in 2016 for mercury analysis.
-Additionally, fillets (edible portions) were retained for PCB analysis at six locations.
+Biopsy tissue plugs removed from the dorsal muscle region of each fish were kept for all samples in 2022 for mercury analysis.
 Size requirements of fish collected for analyses are provided in Table 2.
 In all samples, the total length of the smallest specimen was not to be less than 75 percent of the total length of the longest specimen.

-Length and weight measurements of each fish used in a composite sample were recorded on a field sheet.
-Fillet samples were prepared in the field with the scales removed from scaled fish and skin removed from catfish and bullhead species.
-Biopsy tissue samples for mercury analysis were also collected by scraping the scales away from a small area near each fish's dorsal fin before removing the plug.
-Samples were frozen as soon as possible after collection.
-Biopsy tissue samples collected for mercury analysis were analyzed at the Region VII EPA laboratory in Kansas City, Kansas.
-Fillets samples collected for PCB analysis were analyzed at the University of Iowa - State Hygienic Laboratory in Coralville, Iowa.
+Length and weight measurements of each fish used in composite samples are recorded on a field sheet.
+Fillet samples are prepared in the field with the scales removed from scaled fish and skin removed from catfish and bullhead species.
+Biopsy tissue samples for mercury analysis are collected by scraping the scales away from a small area near each fish's dorsal fin before removing the plug.
+Samples are frozen as soon as possible after collection.
+The biopsy tissue samples collected for mercury analysis were later analyzed at the Region VII EPA laboratory in Kansas City, Kansas.
+In 2022, no fillets samples were collected for PCB analysis, however they are generally analyzed at the University of Iowa - State Hygienic Laboratory in Coralville, Iowa.